 Rinse the rice lightly without rubbing it, then soak it in water for about 30 minutes.

-Boil plenty of water in a pot and add salt and spices.
+Next, bring a large pot of water to a boil, then add salt and spices.

 Add rice and boil until 70-80% cooked, then drain in a colander and remove excess water.